grunwaldlab/krisp/README.md

 ```

 This command was designed to be deliberately similar to that in example 1.
 For
-convenience, `krisp` has many other command line options.
+convenience, `krisp_fasta` has many other command line options.
 For instance, when
 the conserved flanking regions are the same, one can simply specify
 `--conserved 30` or `-c 30`.
 We can also specify the total amplicon length as
 opposed to calculating the diagnostic length: `--amplicon 100` or `-a 100`.
 In
 which case, the above command is equivalent to:

 ```
-krisp ingroup*.gz \
+krisp_fasta ingroup*.gz \
         --outgroup outgroup*.gz \
         --conserved 30 \
         --amplicon 100 \